 Doug went on a wild goose chase looking for it for Christmas and I was ever so pleased to find it in my stocking.
 (I was a fairly good girl; I still get a stocking!)
 A beautiful, hand made knife with inlaid turquoise, two blades, no corkscrew.
 Oh well, I’ll just have to plan outings better and bring one along.
 But the knife is truly beautiful.
 Farmgirl ready.

-My goals: Go to Mass more often, see things as a child would, play and sing and be silly, and enjoy the people around me.
+My goals: See things as a child would, play and sing and be silly, and enjoy the people around me.
 Spring is coming; time to cut out the winter blues!